THE BOY IN THE GIVING TREE IS A RUTHLESS MONSTER WHO MUST BE STOPPED

-As a kid reading this book, you don’t think about The Tree.
-The symbolic stand-in for a parent who played endlessly with you as a child, then had to fight back the bittersweet emotions that come from watching their special little boy make friends and slowly drift away.
+Growing up, you don’t think about The Tree.
+The symbolic stand-in for a parent who played endlessly with you as a child, then had to fight back the bittersweet emotions that come from watching their special little boy find people his own age that he enjoys spending time with and slowly drift away.
 But that’s how it goes.
-Children lose interest in their favorite toys, put their stuffed animals in the closet, and would rather spend their weekends with their peers.
+Children lose interest in their favorite toys, put their stuffed animals in the closet, and would rather spend the weekend with their friends.
 You just hope that when they get those rare moments to become kids again that they take them.
 That they climb up the trunk, that they swing from the branches, that they play with the ones who love them more than anyone else ever will.

 The lesson, as always: Teenagers suck.

 So suddenly you’re not too big to climb a tree?

 Part of you feels frustrated with The Boy for being gone so long.
 Based on his appearance, it looks like 25 or so years have passed since he came by to hit The Tree up for money while she has spent this time bolted to the ground, able only to wait for his return.
 But you also know that we all eventually spread our wings.
 We move to another city and we say we’ll visit.
 Then we decide to spend Thanksgiving out there because it’s just easier, ya know?
 And suddenly more years than you can count have passed and where has the time gone?
 But seeing The Boy finally come back to visit, you can feel the happiness in The Tree.
 I don’t know if shock is a typo in place of the word “shook” or intentional, but it just feels right.
 A cross between shook and shocked, creating an even stronger word that conveys an even stronger emotion accompanying the return of her friend, The Boy.
 Finally, after all these years, they’ll be able to play again.